Temp71/Matrix-Ansible-VPS-Deploy-Instruction/README.md

 ```cmd
 sudo ufw status
 ```
-5. Now youre done on the VPS.
-6. Now from you your PC create a folder somewhere and clone this Repository with
+5. Now you need to create a folder on your PC somewhere and clone this Repository
 ```cmd
 git clone https://github.com/spantaleev/matrix-docker-ansible-deploy.git
 ```
-7. Go into ```matrix-docker-ansible-deploy``` folder and run these commands
+6. Go into ```matrix-docker-ansible-deploy``` folder and run these commands
 ```cmd
 mkdir -p inventory/host_vars/matrix.example.com
 ```
 example.com = your Domain so change it!

-8. download the [vars.yml](https://github.com/Temp71/Matrix-Ansible-VPS-Deploy-Instruction/blob/main/vars.yml) from here and put it in this folder ```inventory/host_vars/matrix.example.com/HERE```.
+7. download the [vars.yml](https://github.com/Temp71/Matrix-Ansible-VPS-Deploy-Instruction/blob/main/vars.yml) from here and put it in this folder ```inventory/host_vars/matrix.example.com/HERE```.
-9. checkout the configuration of the vars.yaml [Configuring-the-playbook.md](https://github.com/Temp71/Matrix-Ansible-VPS-Deploy-Instruction/blob/main/Configuring-the-playbook.md)
+8. checkout the configuration of the vars.yaml [Configuring-the-playbook.md](https://github.com/Temp71/Matrix-Ansible-VPS-Deploy-Instruction/blob/main/Configuring-the-playbook.md)
-10. After you configured the vars.yml go back to the ```matrix-docker-ansible-deploy``` folder and do
+9. After you configured the vars.yml go back to the ```matrix-docker-ansible-deploy``` folder and do
 ```cmd
 cp examples/hosts inventory/hosts
 ```